Blake-Larson/my-music-studio/README.md

-# MERN - Auth - Template
+# My Music Studio

-A template to use for full-stack MERN apps with authentication and MVC backend organization.
+A full-stack application for private music teachers to manage their studios and their students.

 <!-- **Link to project:** http://recruiters-love-seeing-live-demos.com/